 If compression fractures in your spine prevent you from working or enjoying a high quality of life, the pain management experts at Florida Medical Pain Management can help.
 At their offices in St. Petersburg, Spring Hill, and New Port Richey, Florida, the board-certified physicians offer outpatient kyphoplasty procedures to repair the fractures and restore the stability of your spine.
-If you’re hunching over due to pain and need relief, schedule a consultation for kyphoplasty by calling the Florida Medical Pain Management office nearest you or by requesting an appointment online today.
+If you’re hunching over as a result of pain and need relief, schedule a consultation for kyphoplasty by calling the Florida Medical Pain Management office.
+Pick the office nearest you or by requesting an appointment online today.

 Kyphoplasty is an effective way to treat compression fractures that develop in your spine.
-These fractures are often the result of traumatic injuries or degenerative changes in your spine that cause your vertebrae to collapse.
+These fractures are often the result of traumatic injuries or degenerative changes in your spine.
+These traumatic injuries cause your vertebrae to collapse.

 For many, osteoporosis is the root cause of compression fractures.
 This disease causes you to lose bone density, and as your bones become more fragile and brittle, even small movements can lead to fractures in your vertebrae and the collapse of part of your spine.